Best Places to Wake Up in a Vineyard

 The Raford Inn

 On a steep hill rising above Sonoma’s Russian River Valley, The Raford Inn offers one of the most stunning vineyard views in Sonoma wine country.
 Surrounded by old-fashioned flower gardens, the Victorian country estate overlooks acres of working vineyards ringed by redwood forested mountains.
 Adirondacks on the lawn and a wide wrap-around veranda with cozy seating provide idyllic perches from which to enjoy the view.
 A couple of the guest rooms offer private patios with vineyard views as well.
 The historic mansion was built in 1880 by hops pioneer Raford Peterson.
 He and his descendants lived in the home and worked the land for 100 years before it was sold and converted into an inn.
 The original 1,320-acre property was once planted with hops, but vineyards now stretch as far as the eye can see.
-Owners Dane Pitcher and Rita Wells serve a happy hour with local wines and hors d’oeuvres on the veranda each evening and a hearty breakfast each morning.
-Dane also crafts his own house wines from the grapes grown on-site and has won numerous awards in the Sonoma County Harvest Fair.
+The innkeepers serve a happy hour with local wines and hors d’oeuvres on the veranda each evening and a hearty breakfast each morning.
+The owners craft their own house wines from the grapes grown on-site and have won numerous awards at the Sonoma County Harvest Fair.

 Skyview Los Alamos